Published for Trans Day Of Visibility, March 31st 2017.

 In the months that followed, with continued guidance and help from professionals and friends, my mood drastically improved.
 I still had issues and I had bouts of suicidal thoughts but I now had ways to keep them under control.
 The main thing was that I was now living somewhere new and with enough privacy that I was able to be my female self again.
 I was doing so more frequently in the comfort of my home as well as starting to feel more and more confident, although I was still far from happy or ready to come out publicly.

-A few months after that works do, in the Autumn of 2016 – after a Summer of starting to reinvent my image and changing my name and legal documents – I came out publicly via my Facebook and Instagram pages that I wanted to be accepted as GN and that I had changed my name.
+A few months after that works do, in the Autumn of 2016 – after a Summer of starting to reinvent my image and changing my name and legal documents – I came out publicly via my Facebook and Instagram pages that I was GF and that I had changed my name.
 My legal name is now Amelia Elsa Pereira, the first two names are recognised male in places like The Med and South America yet recognised female in North America and the UK, so I chose to bridge the gap and asked to be referred to as Melia, or Mel for short – although people call me Amelia, Mels and everything in between.
 In truth, I don’t care what people people call me, it was more the process of changing my identity so I felt more comfortable in my own body.
 My old name is a name from my childhood which I am trying to forget and Amelia is a name that has no attachments to me and it has helped me re-identify with myself.
-Note – I have no preference over he/she/him/her etc, Whatever falls out of your mouth is fine by me (cue all my friends who just call me ‘cunt,’ thanks you massive heroes!).
+Note – My preffered pronouns are they/them but I’m not a snowflake who gets offended when people call me he or him, life is too short and I have bigger things to worry about (cue all my friends who just call me ‘cunt,’ thanks you massive heroes!).

-Nowadays (March 2017), I tell people there is no such thing as a stupid question and encourage people to ask me about GD, being GN and mental health in general.
+Nowadays (March 2017), I tell people there is no such thing as a stupid question and encourage people to ask me about GD, being GF and mental health in general.
+Since coming out I have embraced the female me and tend to identify more transgender than GF, probably because I’ve gained so much confidence.
 I like it when people ask me about these things and all though I’m still not in the body I want to be in (more often than not I’d kill for a pair of boobs, but with legs like mine I guess I can’t be greedy, right?!) but I am still the happiest and most comfortable I’ve ever been in my entire fucking life.

-People around me tell me I am brave for coming out GN but I personally don’t think I am, although I am eternally grateful of people who say such empowering and positive things to me.
+People around me tell me I am brave for coming out GF but I personally don’t think I am, although I am eternally grateful of people who say such empowering and positive things to me.
 The bravery in me comes from sucking up the death of my beloved dad.
-I came out GN for one reason only: if I hadn’t done, I would be dead.
+I came out GF for one reason only: if I hadn’t done, I would be dead.
 For now, I am happy – the happiest I’ve ever been – but I still have a long way to go.
-The relationship with my mum is very slowly starting to rebuild, although she doesn’t yet understand what’s going on in my head.
-I’m also on the waiting list for more specialist help as well as HRT.
+I’ve attempted to rebuild a relationship with my mum although she doesn’t understand what’s going on in my head and maybe never will, it’s not her fault she’s from a different generation I guess.
+I’m also on the waiting list for specialist help as well as HRT and other stuff.
 I have an incredibly encouraging friends around me, I have discovered a whole new level of friendship with my female acquaintances and I no longer feel shy about a clothes shop sale!

 The moral of my story is this: NEVER be scared to talk about fucking anything that is in your head.
 Your close friends won’t judge you even when your own head is convincing you they will.
 I spent most of my adult life coming up with ways to disappear and it took two of my friends killing themselves after almost throwing myself under a fucking train to see clarity and sense.
 All I had to do was open my mouth.
 ANYONE you regard as a friend will listen to you, especially those who have used your shoulder to cry on in the past.